 In deciding which path is right for you, it can also be helpful to recruit the assistance of a professional family enterprise advisor.
 These specialists can help you implement appropriate communication structures and develop rules to enforce them.
 They can also play a role in the meeting room to make sure processes are followed and that concerns are aired in a professional way.

-Communication can be simple but it’s not always easy
+Communication can be simple, but it’s rarely easy

 Taking a proactive approach to family business communication can help you do more than address challenges in a diplomatic and open way.
 It can also give you a chance to regularly clear the air of any issues among family members that can affect the smooth running of day-to-day business as well as your ability to make bigger decisions.